How to be content while waiting for your homestead

 So, we have established that this is a worthy dream; but, it will not fix all of your problems.
 If your children are addicted to media, if they fight, or if they are lazy, moving to the country will not magically fix all of those problems.
 Yes, there will be other things to do, but that won’t break their bonds to their devices or to junk food or watching TV.
 So, don’t be too idealistic.

 There is so much work to do on a homestead that leisure time is going to be at a minimum.
 We love to stay busy and we enjoy the work of farm life, but I would be lying if I said we never feel the strain of it.
-There are times when we feel overwhelmed by the amount of improvements to be made to our home and property.
+There are times when we feel overwhelmed by the number of improvements to be made to our home and property.
 Also, travel is very difficult.
 Even if you find someone to take care of your homestead, you will never feel the same leaving.
 There will always be the weight of the responsibility at home.
-You will feel like you are leaving part of you there.
+You will feel like you are leaving part of yourself there.
 Therefore, vacations may either be eliminated or not fully enjoyed the way they once were.

 Still want a homestead?
 Let’s talk about waiting.